Alexander C. Eschweiler

 Alexander Chadbourne Eschweiler (August 10, 1865 – June 12, 1940) was an American architect with a practice in Milwaukee, Wisconsin.
-He designed both residences and commercial structures.
-His eye-catching Japonist pagoda design for filling stations for Wadham's Oil and Grease Company of Milwaukee were repeated over a hundred times, though only a very few survive.
-His substantial turn-of-the-20th-century residences for the Milwaukee business elite, in conservative Jacobethan or neo-Georgian idioms, have preserved their cachet in the city.
+He designed residences, churches, and commercial buildings.
+His substantial turn-of-the-20th-century residences for the Milwaukee business elite, in conservative Tudor, Jacobethan, and neo-Georgian idioms, have preserved their cachet in the city.
+His eye-catching Japonist pagoda design for Wadham's Oil and Grease Company filling station in Milwaukee is still admired.

 Early life

 Eschweiler was born in Boston, Massachusetts.
-He studied at Marquette University and Cornell University, graduating in 1890.
+He studied at Marquette College and Cornell University, graduating in 1890.
 Eschweiler opened his practice in Milwaukee in 1892.
+In 1891 he married Maria Theresa Whilhelmina Mueller in Milwaukee, Wisconsin, and they had six children survive to adulthood.
 In 1923 his sons, Alexander C. Eschweiler Jr., Theodore, and Carl joined him in practice.

 Career

 A number of Eschweiler works are listed on the National Register of Historic Places.

 Eighty-one surviving commissions were listed in the exhibition "Alexander Eschweiler in Milwaukee: Celebrating a Rich Architectural Heritage" at the Charles Allis Art Museum in 2007.